evanklem/Edu8BitCPU/README.md

-About
+About this project

 This repository contains a completed 8-bit CPU built in Logisim as a .circ file.
-The design includes a main bus, ALU, registers, RAM, control logic, and basic I/O — implemented as part of my Study.com CS306 computer architecture project.
-The design was built following the structure taught in Ross McGowan’s Udemy course Design a CPU and published here so other students can study a finished, working example.
+The project was challenging because getting the ALU, registers, RAM, main bus, and control logic to work together required careful debugging and attention to timing.

+I’m publishing this design so other students and self-learners have a working example to study.
+When I built it, I found that many resources explained theory but didn’t show a full, functioning CPU in Logisim.
+This file is meant to close that gap and make the learning process easier.

 Features

-- 8-bit data bus and registers
+8-bit data bus and registers

-- Arithmetic Logic Unit (ALU) with basic ops
+Arithmetic Logic Unit (ALU) with basic operations

-- Main system bus and control signals
+Main system bus and control signals

-- On-chip RAM module for instruction/data storage
+On-chip RAM module for instruction/data storage

-- Logisim .circ file ready to open and simulate
+Logisim .circ file ready to open and simulate

 Credits & context

-Built for Study.com CS306 (project grade: 47 / 50).

-Inspired by Ross McGowan — Design a CPU (Udemy).
-Not affiliated with Udemy or Study.com.
-The course helped fill gaps during development; this repo contains my own .circ implementation.
+Built for Study.com CS306 (graded 47/50).
+Concepts also informed by Ross McGowan’s Design a CPU Udemy course.
+Implementation is my own.